AayushMore1708/api-hub/TO_DO.md

 Gemini Api to format the api endpoints

 TBD
-Gmail API                   -   send api endpoints pdf via email to anyone Hugging Face Inference API  -   mulitple models switch in ui postman api                 -   fetch verified OpenAPI collections for new APIs
+postman api                 -   fetch collections for new APIs

 24/10
 Use N8N free tier, create and connect that flow via API webhooks to project